Your New Crypto-Hedge: Dollar-Cost Averaging

 Volatility is one of the qualities of cryptocurrency that puts some investors off.

-But by spreading the risk over several weeks or months, any downward movement is mitigated by the fact that you’ll be getting more of the currency each time you make a purchase.
+But by spreading the risk over several weeks or months, any downward movement is alleviated by the fact that you’ll be getting more of the currency each time you make a purchase.
 And in the longer term, that’s more valuable.

 That said, the opposite is also true – if the value starts on an upward trend that continues for months, you’d have been better off putting more money in when it was low rather than spreading it out.